 What happens when my existing lease runs out – can I still extend it?

-Looking for solicitors who specialise in lease extensions?
+Looking for solicitors who who can help you extend your lease?
 Call our team now

-Therefore if you know your lease is close to expiration, you should seek legal advice as soon as is possible.
+If your lease is getting dangerously close to the 80 year stage, or worse still it’s looking likely to run out entirely, you should seek legal advice as soon as is possible.

 - call us free on FREEPHONE 0800 1404544 or